Founder Brand: How to Build One Without the Burnout

 Most media company founders face the same painful paradox: show up too much, and your brand becomes dependent on you.
 Disappear completely, and you lose the long-term credibility that builds trust with sponsors, partners, and your community.
 The solution is not choosing between visibility and scalability.
 It is a deliberate presence that signals leadership without creating a one-person show.

 That starts with clarity: what do you want to be known for, not someday, but now?
 Without that answer, even consistent posting becomes noise.
 And what makes your perspective not only credible but distinct?
-Answering both questions is where founder visibility actually begins.
+Answering both questions is where a founder brand actually begins.
+A founder brand, an idea Dave Gerhardt popularized, is simply the personal brand a founder builds to turn their story into the company's competitive advantage.
+Build a founder brand well and you become the reason people trust the company.

 For CEOs and founders competing in a crowded market, this is not a vanity play.
 It is differentiation.
 When you build a personal brand alongside your company, you give partners and every potential investor a reason to choose you over a competitor they cannot connect with on a human level.